microsoft/FluidFramework/packages/dds/tree/docs/repair-data/README.md

 -   Deleting a subtree erases information about the contents of that subtree.

 Such data cannot be derived solely from the original changeset to be undone.
-We refer to the information that is needed in addition the original changeset as "repair data".
+We refer to the information that is needed in addition to the original changeset as "repair data".

 ## Three Contexts